Iliotibial Band Syndrome FAQs

 Stand with the balls of both feet on the edge of a step.
 Hold on for balance.
 Lower your heels as far as you can, to feel a comfortable stretch in your calves at the back of your lower leg.

-Foam rolling the muscles that surround the iliotibial band is much more effective than foam rolling the iliotibial band itself.
-The band is a thick band of connective tissue and therefore not able to be relaxed as muscles can.
-Additionally, applying pressure to the iliotibial band will increase the compression of the band and underlying fat pad against the lateral femoral condyle.
+The band is a thick band of connective tissue and, therefore cannot be relaxed as muscles can.
+Applying pressure directly to the iliotibial band will increase the compression of the underlying fat pad against the lateral femoral condyle and may worsen the pain.

 This is not medical advice.
-We recommend a consultation with a medical professional such as James McCormack.
-He offers Online Physiotherapy Appointments for £45.
+We recommend a consultation with a medical professional such as James McCormack if you are experiencing any of the symptoms discussed in this article.
+James offers Online Physiotherapy Appointments weekly and face-to-face appointments in his London clinic.